Davidatlarge/REC_R/README.md

-function then interpolates input data to the required resolution, passes them together with input arguments to a calculation function `calculate_con_rates_lin_sys_Tikhonov_mean_rate_2()`, and compiles the results for output as a names list.
+function then interpolates input data to the required resolution, passes them together with input arguments to a calculation function `calculate_con_rates_lin_sys_Tikhonov_mean_rate_2()`, and compiles the results for output as a named list.
 Internally, `calculate_con_rates_lin_sys_Tikhonov_mean_rate_2()` calls a few other functions.